Rohingya at The Hague: A Long-Awaited Genocide Trial and the Global Judicial Contest

 This defense faces multiple challenges.
 First, the scale and nature of the military response are questionable in terms of proportionality to the alleged threat.
 Extensive evidence suggests that the violence targeted the entire Rohingya community, not just militants.
 Second, systematic discrimination and persecution against the Rohingya had persisted for decades prior to the year in question, providing context that supports evidence of broader destructive intent.
 Finally, since the coup in the specified year, the legitimacy of the Myanmar military junta has been severely undermined both domestically and internationally, and its credibility in international courts has significantly diminished.

-Another complicating factor is that the military regime, which overthrew Aung San Suu Kyi's democratically elected government, is representing Myanmar in court.
-This raises a delicate issue: the court's ruling is directed at the "State of Myanmar," whose responsibility does not disappear with a change of government, but the current regime has a more direct connection to the command structure of the operations in question.
-The supreme leader of the military government, Senior General Min Aung Hlaing, is himself the subject of a separate investigation by the International Criminal Court.
+Another complicating factor is that the regime representing Myanmar in court is the military junta that overthrew Aung San Suu Kyi's democratically elected government.
+This raises a delicate issue: the court's ruling is directed at the state of Myanmar, whose responsibility does not vanish with a change of government, yet the current regime has a more direct connection to the command structure behind the 2017 operations.
+The supreme leader of the military junta, Senior General Min Aung Hlaing, is himself the subject of a separate investigation by the International Criminal Court.

 Beyond Myanmar: The Ripple Effects in the Global Judicial Landscape